tshepang/blog-movies/content/movies/Cloud Atlas (2012).rst

 --------------

 There are some interesting quotables sprinkled all over the place.
-My favorite example is one uttered by a master composer after an attempt at a piano by one apprentice:
+My favorite is one uttered by a master composer after an attempt at a piano by one apprentice:

     You must have misheard me!
 I said I had a melody, not a malady!